 If you plan to make any changes of your own to a topic, make sure to act first on all reviewer suggestions.
 Doing so enables you to save the topic as well as your own edits.

 Complete the edit and save the topic

 When all of the changes have been accepted or rejected, save the topic.
 All changes that were accepted during the edit stage are combined to create an updated version of the topic.

-When you save the topic, Contribute prompts you to select a release state and to add an optional comment.
+When you save the topic, quick-editing mode prompts you to select a release state and to add an optional comment.
 The default release state in the Save Topic window reflects the Next state setting in the review form.
 Use the default state to continue with the review path already defined for the content, or select a different state.
 For example, make the topic available for release rather than pushing it to the next review cycle.